Considering IVF treatment abroad?

 Egg freezing is one of the most in demand services that many clinics offer and more and providers are promoting packages aimed at women looking to preserve their fertility.
 We have put together a guide which provides some useful information about cost and the logistics of freezing you eggs in a number of destinations around the world.

-Egg freezing: The process
+Egg freezing: Step by step process

 Egg freezing abroad: Why do it?